-San Francisco writer Carol (CJ) Verburg is best known as an award-winning playwright and theater director, and for her best-selling books including Ourselves Among Others and The Environmental Predicament.
-For her specialties and background as an editor, see her LinkedIn profile.
+San Francisco writer Carol (CJ) Verburg is an award-winning playwright and theater director and the author of best-selling books in international literature and science (Ourselves Among Others, The Environmental Predicament), a memoir, and two mystery series.
+For her editorial work, see her LinkedIn profile.

-A friend and neighbor of the late artist Edward Gorey, Carol produced twenty-odd of his original theatrical pieces on Cape Cod.
-Edward Gorey On Stage is her memoir about that adventure; and Croaked: an Edgar Rowdey Cape Cod Mystery started as one of their frequent idées du jour over lunch.
-She is also the author of Silent Night Violent Night: a Cory Goodwin Mystery, which grew out of her adventures on the dark side of science publishing.
+A friend and neighbor of the late artist Edward Gorey, Verburg produced and assistant-directed most of his twenty-odd original plays and “entertainments” on Cape Cod.
+Edward Gorey On Stage is her multimedia memoir about their theatrical escapades, including rare drawings, photos, film clips, and music.
+Her Edgar Rowdey Cape Cod Mystery series (starting with Croaked and Zapped) originated as one of their frequent idées du jour over lunch.
+When Gorey died before they could pursue it, she gave one of his unused acronymic pseudonyms to the books’ reluctant sleuth.

 “The wonderful thing about this festival is that the Rogue Valley is full of avid playgoers who can give educated feedback on each production,” says Lenny Neimark, director of a winning script, Carol Verburg’s Spin, or Twilight of the Bohemians. . . .
 Neimark, a longtime freelance director, says he was intrigued by Verburg’s script: “It’s a nontraditional plot — more of a character piece centering on life’s drama.”